 Looking at every dollar and value for money, the Ryzen 5 5600G is a better option.
 It’s not much slower than the more expensive and more powerful 5700G.
 So let’s look at the Ryzen 7 5700G as a transitional solution for advanced users who can’t find the desired discrete graphics card at reasonable prices or aren’t available.

 Unfortunately, Intel can’t offer anything near AMD APU performance for 2022.
 Please pay attention to the speed of the RAM because it pretty much affects the FPS in games.

 Last but not least, if you want to play with the processor overclocking, you must get a better-quality aftermarket cooler.

 TEAMGROUP T-Force Delta RGB DDR4 16GB (2x8GB) 3600MHz

 The budget allows us to choose two memory modules of 16GB(2x8GB) for dual-channel work.
-Note that there are two more RAM expansion slots left on the motherboard for future upgrades.
+Note that two more RAM expansion slots are left on the motherboard for future upgrades.
 Since we know that the Ryzen 7 5700G works with 3200 Mhz memory, we will take a minimum of that speed or higher.

-In this particular case, for your gaming PC built under $ 700, we chose a quality RGB RAM that runs at 3600 Mhz.
+In this particular case, for your gaming PC build under $ 700, we chose a quality RGB RAM that runs at 3600 Mhz.
 This memory speed is good for integrated graphics and CPU to overclock if you want to play with that option to give more fps in games.
 Always take memory modules from the same manufacturer at the same speed for compatibility and more stable system operation.